scikit-learn-contrib/scikit-matter/docs/source/index.rst

   cd sklearn-cosmo
   pip install -e .

-This install the package in development mode, making is importable globally and allowing you to edit the code and directly use the updated version.
+This install the package in development mode, making it importable globally and allowing you to edit the code and directly use the updated version.

 Running the tests